cacheflowe/ctd-creative-coding/classes/class-01.md

 Every language has these features - the first goal is to understand these constructs & tools

-If you're *not* comfortable with these, come to office hours and study the following links 👇
+If you're *not* comfortable with these concepts yet, come to office hours and study the following links 👇

 ## 📝 Homework: